Q. Maven maintains plain text passwords in settings.xml and credential files. How do we prevent exposure of such passwords?

 Snapshots are handled differently from release artifacts because there can be many snapshots of the same version, which is why it got renamed.
 If you uploaded

 1.0.0-SNAPSHOT multiple times, it would let you, and it would sync as

 It isn't possible (yet) to disable this behaviour.
 However, despite what the UI says, you should still be able to refer to your package in dependencies as

 1.0.0-SNAPSHOT and it will pick up the latest version of

 1.0.0-SNAPSHOT uploaded.
-This is pretty standard for Maven-based repositories but might come as surprising unless you know about it.
+This is pretty standard for Maven-based repositories but might be surprising unless you know about it.